Alonso-del-Arte/chess/doc/GameRules.md

 regarded as binding.
 If it's found to contradict the official reference, this document should be amended to be in agreement with the official reference.

-There will be occasional references to strategy, mostly to explain what the motivation might be for a particular type of move, but the focus here is on what makes a move valid, not whether it's the best move at any given moment in the game.
+There will be occasional mentions of strategy, mostly to explain what the motivation might be for a particular type of move, but the focus here is on what makes a move valid, not whether it's the best move at any given moment in the game.
 This document is not meant for an in-depth discussion of strategy.